-ATERMES To Spotlight Advanced Surveillance Innovations At IQDEX 2025
+ATERMES to Spotlight Advanced Surveillance Innovations at IQDEX 2025

 Error!
 We're sorry, but the page you were looking for doesn't exist.

-(MENAFN- Mid-East Info) ATERMES, a French leader in advanced surveillance and security solutions, announces its return to IQDEX 2025 which will be held in Baghdad International Exhibition in Iraq from 19 to 22 April 2025, showcasing its latest surveillance breakthroughs alongside trusted partner IST (Information Systems).
-This marks the second consecutive IQDEX where the two companies have united, unveiled their shared mission to fortify Iraq's defense capabilities and drive homegrown technological progress.
+(MENAFN- Beyondgcc) Dubai, UAE – 17 April 2025: ATERMES, a French leader in advanced surveillance and security solutions, announces its return to IQDEX 2025 which will be held in Baghdad International Exhibition in Iraq on 19 to 22 April 2025, showcasing its latest surveillance breakthroughs alongside trusted partner IST (Information Systems).
+This marks the second consecutive IQDEX where the two companies have united, unveiled their shared mission to fortify Iraq’s defense capabilities and drive homegrown technological progress.

+The focal point of ATERMES’ exhibit is the SURICATE system—an AI-powered, multispectral surveillance solution proven across diverse operational environments.
+New at IQDEX 2025 is SURICATE’s full integration completed with radar technology, uniting long-range radar detection with high-resolution multispectral optics.
+This combined capability delivers pinpoint precision for identifying drones, vehicles, and human targets, enables rapid threat assessment for immediate action, and reduces operator workload through AI-driven automation—ultimately freeing personnel to focus on strategic decision-making.

+“ATERMES is dedicated to building meaningful partnerships, sharing knowledge, and delivering state-of-the-art solutions solely tailored to the challenges faced by Iraqi defense and homeland security forces,” says Lionel Thomas, Chairman of ATERMES.
+“By combining the “on-time” reach of radar detection with SURICATE’s target classification based on intelligent multispectral optics, we deliver a modular, mission-adaptable system ideally suited for Iraq’s complex security landscape.”

 Legal Disclaimer: